Sustainable and Climate-Friendly Palm Oil Production and Procurement (SCPOPP) in Thailand

 RESULTS SO FAR

-A total 74 groups of smallholders with 3,400 farmer members growing oil palm over 10,000 ha in three pilot provinces (Surat Thani, Krabi and Chumphon) has been engaged and benefited from the project support.
+A total of 75 groups of smallholders with 3,600 farmer members growing oil palm over 12,000 ha in three pilot provinces (Surat Thani, Krabi and Chumphon) have been engaged and benefited from the project’s support.

 An intensive Training of Trainer curriculum and its training materials (such as posters, handbooks, animation, and PowerPoint presentation), the so-called “Thailand Oil Palm Smallholders Academy: TOPSA”, has been completed and rolled out to 38 Master trainers and 250 targeted trainers from lead farmers, local extension officials and mill representatives.
-So far, these trained trainers have actively engaged and trained 3,400 smallholders following TOPSA curriculum.
+So far, these trained trainers have completed the transfer of knowledge to 3,600 smallholders following the TOPSA curriculum.

 filling in their data at farm-level anywhere and automatically see their status